Prospects for discovering strongly decaying doubly heavy $T_{bc}$ tetraquark states at LHCb: Method

 \subsection{Signal and Background Yields}

-In this analysis, after constructing the signal and background cross-section distributions, the number of signal and background events is estimated based on the decay chain in eq.~\eqref{eq:Tbcdecaychain}.
-The event yields for both signal and background are calculated using the standard formula for event counting:
+In this analysis, once the cross-section distributions for the signal and background have been constructed, the numbers of signal and background events are estimated based on the decay chain in eq.~\eqref{eq:Tbcdecaychain}.
+The event yields for both signal and background are then computed using the standard event-counting formula: